jmsweb/conway-gol/README.md

 # Conway Game of Life (Java)
 ---
 ## Prerequisites
+- Operating System
+  - Windows (Tested no errors or failures, can build and run jar)
+  - Mac (Test failed, can build and run jar)
+  - Linux (Untested)
 - Java 9
 - JavaFX
   - The package should already included in Java9 installation.